waterways-banner.jpg

 catchment remediation

-Using the best information
+Using Water Quality information

 In addition to comprehensive monitoring of physical, chemical and biological ecosystem health indicators, Hornsby Shire Council has taken an integrated approach to stormwater management by developing a range of capital and non-capital (preventative) measures, including Stormwater quality improvement devices such as pollutant traps, constructed wetlands, sediment basins, raingardens and biofilters.